naveensep14/smartbuds/mobile-features-demo.md

 - **Professional Design** - Modern, clean interface
 - **Accessible** - Proper contrast and text sizes

-**The SmartBuds website is production-ready for mobile devices!** 📱✨
+**The SuccessBuds website is production-ready for mobile devices!** 📱✨